univention/univention-domain-join/README.md

 -->
 # Univention Domain Join

-This is an assistant for joining [Ubuntu](https://ubuntu.com/about/release-cycle) and [Linux Mint](https://www.linuxmint.com/download_all.php) computers into Univention Corporate
+This is an assistant for joining [Ubuntu](https://ubuntu.com/about/release-cycle), [Linux Mint](https://www.linuxmint.com/download_all.php), and [Rocky Linux](https://rockylinux.org/) computers into Univention Corporate
 Server (UCS) domains.
 It will perform the following steps for you:

 - Create an LDAP object for your Ubuntu computer on UCS